 Kurt Cobain and the Melvins | Stories from the STUFF STONERS LIKE Vault

+The Melvins, originally from Aberdeen, Washington are perhaps one of rock’s most essentially important and relatively obscure bands of the past decade and a half.
+Maybe two.
+In ’94 they released an album called STONER WITCH (making them forever STUFF STONERS LIKE).
 It was the Melvin’s afro-headed guitarist/singer/originator King Buzz Osborne who introduced the young Kurt Cobain to punk rock, taught him his first (and only) few chords, and enabled him to crack under the pressure of exposing grunge to the masses.
-It was King Buzzo and his Melvins too who sparked the initial flame of what would be considered the cool rock revolution of the 90s.
-But right before flannel clad rockers put the sleepy, state of Washington, suicide capital of the nation on the music map, the Melvins relocated to the Bay Area.
+It was King Buzzo and his Melvins too who sparked the initial flame of what would be considered the cool rock revolution of the 90s—GRUNGE.
+But right before flannel clad rockers put the sleepy, state of Washington—suicide capital of the nation—on the music map the Melvins relocated to the San Francisco Bay Area.

 “Washington sucks man, that’s why we got the fuck out in the 8O’s!
 We’re a California band now, man,” says, Osborne with a coy smile and a twinkle in his eye.
 “I started playing guitar relatively late in the game. l was 18 or 19.
 Then a couple of years later I started playing with Dale (‘spedo-wearin’) Crover.
 We’ve been a band now for 15 years.”

 So the Melvins left too early and missed the grunge rock revolution you say?
 “Missed it,” shouts Crover, “we started it!”